EDUCBA Logo

 • Step 5th

-This is to show how Concatenate function is used in the cell where you want the combined data.
+This shows how Concatenate function is used in the cell where you want the combined data.

 CCC step 5.1